Voronenko/ps_oneliners/Readme.md

 ## Challenge definition

-Assume we have some bootstrap logic implemented in powershell, uploaded to some public location and we need oneliner for easier install.
+Assume we have some bootstrap logic implemented in PowerShell, uploaded to some public location and we need one-liner for easier install.
 For purposes of the demo - that might be script, that installs some custom MSI artifact:

 ```ps